Smooth profinite groups, I: geometrizing Kummer theory: -equivariant constructions.

 \begin{defi} A $G$-scheme (or scheme with a $G$-action) is the data of a scheme $S$, equipped with a naive action of $G$, satisfying the property:

 \emph{(}$\ast$\emph{)} $S$ is covered by affine $G$-invariant open subschemes.

-The collection of all $G$-schemes form a category $G-Sch$, with morphisms being usual morphisms of schemes.\\ A $(G,\F_p)$-scheme is a $G$-scheme of characteristic $p$.\\ If $S$ is a given $G$-scheme, a $(G,S)$-scheme is a $G$-equivariant morphism in $G-Sch$. \end{defi}
+The collection of all $G$-schemes form a category $G-Sch$, with morphisms being usual morphisms of schemes.\\ A $(G,\F_p)$-scheme is a $G$-scheme of characteristic $p$.\\ If $S$ is a given $G$-scheme, a $(G,S)$-scheme is a $G$-equivariant morphism in $G-Sch$.
+It will most of the time be simply denoted by $T$. \end{defi}

 \begin{rem} In general, $G$ may act on a scheme $S$, in such a way that $S$ is \textit{not} covered by affine $G$-invariant open subschemes.
-See, however, the next Exercise (a classical result). \end{rem} \begin{exo} Let $S$ be a scheme, separated over $\Z$, such that every finite set of points of $S$ is contained in an open affine subscheme of $S$.
+See, however, the next Exercise. \end{rem} \begin{exo} Let $S$ be a scheme, separated over $\Z$, such that every finite set of points of $S$ is contained in an open affine subscheme of $S$.
 Show that $S$ has property $(*)$, for any naive action of $G$ on $S$. \end{exo}

-It is clear that a closed subscheme of a $G$-scheme, given by a $G$-invariant Ideal, is a $G$-scheme as well.
-It is perhaps less obvious that this also holds for open subschemes. \begin{lem} Let $S$ be a $G$-scheme.
+It is clear that a closed subscheme of a $G$-scheme, given by a $G$-invariant ideal, is a $G$-scheme as well.
+This also holds for open subschemes. \begin{lem} Let $S$ be a $G$-scheme.
 Let $U \subset G$ be a $G$-invariant open subscheme.
 Then, $U$ is a $G$-scheme as well. \end{lem}

 \begin{dem} We can assume that $S=\Spec(A)$ is affine, and $G$ finite.
 The complement of $U$ in $S$ is given by a $G$-invariant ideal $I \subset A$.
 Pick a point $u \in U$.
 Denote by $P_1, \ldots, P_n$ the distinct prime ideals of $A$ corresponding to the $G$-orbit of $u$.
 For each $i=1 \ldots n$, there exists an element $a_i \in I$, not belonging to $P_i$ but belonging to all other $P_j$'s.
 Put $a:= \sum_1^n a_i$.
 Then, the principal open set $D(a)$ is contained in $U$, and contains the $G$-orbit of $u$.
 Denoting by the norm of $a$, we see that $D(f) \subset U$ is an affine $G$-invariant open, containing $u$.
 Thus, $U$ can be covered by affine $G$-invariant open subschemes. \end{dem}